 For example: a client we represented had a protective order in place prohibiting contact with the alleged victim.
 Our client went out to dinner with a friend at a restaurant in Fort Worth, Texas.
 Our client had no idea that the alleged victim had reservations at the same restaurant that evening.
 This resulted in the alleged victim seeing our client and jumping to conclusions and calling the police.
 The police showed up, arrested our client and charged him violation of a protective order.
 Is this fair?
 Absolutely not!
 We were able to show in court that our client had a reservation made with a friend and had no knowledge or criminal intent to violate the order by being in the same restaurant as the alleged victim.
 This conduct was clearly accidental and unintentional.
 Fortunately, our client was able to have his violation of protective order case dismissed.

 If you have been accused of violating the terms of a protective order, you need to contact The Hampton Law Firm immediately.
 Because protective/restraining orders are commonly associated with family violence and stalking cases, it is common that false accusations and conflicting emotions are involved with these types of cases.

 Contact a Defense Attorney for Protective Order Violation

 You need a protective order violation lawyer on your side in Court.
-Jeff Hampton of the Hampton Law Firm is an aggressive, effective defense attorney who will carefully investigate and analyze your case to fight the charges against you.
-Call 817-435-2909 now to schedule a free consultation with our firm,
+Jeff Hampton and his team of former prosecutors have over 85 years of criminal law experience and have tried over 550 criminal trials in the courts of Tarrant County and Dallas County, Texas.
+The Hampton Law Firm is an aggressive and experienced team of criminal defense attorneys who will carefully investigate and analyze your case to fight the charges against you.
+Call 817-435-2909 now to schedule a free consultation with our firm!